Enjoy This Post? Share the Love!

 Solo Travel Pricing Tracker-First Solo Adventure Travel 5 Tips

 Adventure travel has been an active part of the growing solo travel trend.
 Baby Boomers and Millennials are all heading out to join this crowd.
 My first solo adventure was as a college student.
 Like most students, I had a low to no travel budget, no car and not a real detailed idea of my itinerary.
 Undaunted, I boarded a bus with an open ticket from Washington to Los Angeles.
+(If you find yourself there solo, check out this up-to-date guide for the “20 Best Things to Do in LA”.)
 For 5 weeks, my small overnight bag and I saw the US from the Art Institute of Chicago to a Midwest dairy farm and even the Salt Lake and on to California.

 Having now seen all 50 states and 68 countries, I have these 5 tips for your first solo adventure.